migueltorrescosta/migueltorrescosta.github.io/page_Programming.md

 ## SketchUp
 Spent a lot of time playing with it during highschool.

+## Unity
+I've played around it during a Workshop organized by the Computer Science group at Porto's University.
+It is a surprisingly straighforward tool to use.

 ## C++
 I´ve used Python for the last 3 years, but before that I used to play with C++ a lot.
 I eventually changed to Python since most of my current coding does not require the speed C++ gives, and Python is a lot faster to code.

 ## C\#
 Used it for 2 G-Research competitions, one in Oxford and one in London (both of these were 1 day events).
+It is also essential for any non-trivial use of Unity's game development software.

 ## Scala
 Was the language used for the <i>Imperative Programming</i> and <i>Design & Analysis of Algorithms</i> classes I took in 2014.